nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 {% endtab %}
 {% endtabs %}

-Define any additional analytics and  control parameters:
+Define the analytics tags and control parameters of the link itself:

 {% tabs %}
 {% tab objective-c %}